-If you are planning on increasing your wealth, the best investment to deal with is the real estate.
+If you are planning on increasing your wealth, the best investment to deal with is real estate.
 Investing in real estate has some incredible tax benefits.
 Other benefits are an increase in property value due to appreciation and good cash flow in the form of rental income.
 It is easy to find the lists of these tax benefits of real estate investing, like the ability to deduct nearly every expense associated with the real estate or how to qualify to exclude from your income all or part of any capital gain from the sale of your main home.

 However, it is equally easy for someone to inflate or conflate various tax benefits given by the IRS.
 Investors dealing in real estate get the maximum tax benefits in the name of deductions, which we'll discuss in detail.
 Deductions that are accounted for can be depreciation, property tax, repairs, or any other form of expenses.
 These breaks in taxes are helpful to a lot of people dealing with real estate as their full-time business.
 Let’s look at the top tax benefits of investing in real estate using hard numbers.
-This is the basic introduction of how tax benefits in real estate work.
+This is the basic introduction to how tax benefits in real estate work.

 The average home in the United States costs around 220,000 dollars.
 Yet many people don’t need a three or four-bedroom single-family home.
 Nor should you pay that much for an investment property.
 A good rule of thumb for investors is to pay no more than 70 percent of the ARV or After Repair Value of the property.

 We’re going to use a property purchased for 130,000 dollars.
 This may be a small starter home in an average neighborhood or a full-sized home in a working-class neighborhood.
 The house would then be worth around 185,000 fixed up if we were going to pay cash for the repairs.
 You don’t want to overpay for the property.